Association's Strategic Plan

-Directors of the NSW GBOTA, as both a major race meeting operator and an organised advocacy body for members and industry participants, have agreed to undertake a Strategic Review of the Association with a view to ensuring the Association is best positioned for the demands of the future.
+Directors of the NSW GBOTA, as both a major race meeting operator and an organised advocacy body for members and industry participants, continue to review and modify the Association’s Strategic Plan, with a view to ensuring the Association is best positioned for the demands of the future.

 The driving objective behind the review was and has been to ensure that the Association approaches its activities with the most appropriate structure and strategies that are aligned, where possible, with accepted best practice principles and the organisation’s objectives.